MicheleTobias/r-raster-vector-geospatial/README.md

 [![Slack Status](https://img.shields.io/badge/Slack_Channel-dc--geospatial-E01563.svg)](https://swcarpentry.slack.com/messages/C9ME7G5RD)

-# R for Raster and Vector Data
+# R for Raster and Vector Data at DIBSI 2018
+Welcome to a trial run of the new Carpentries Geospatial Curriculum at the Data Intensive Biology Summer Institute (DIBSI) at UC Davis!
+We'll work through the lessons and report back on how awesome they are.

 ## Contributing to lesson development